Food Is Medicine

 • Dozens of cooking classes delivered

-• 3,500 patients taking home garden-grown produce and recipes
+• Over 10,000 patients (some duplicated) have taken home garden-grown produce and recipes

-• 300 pounds of food waste diverted from landfill via community composting in addition to all garden plant matter waste
+• Hundreds of pounds of food waste diverted from landfill via community composting in addition to all garden plant matter waste

-• 700 volunteer hours contributed to gardening and teaching cooking classes
+• Over 2,000 volunteer hours contributed to gardening and cooking class delivery

 Garden and Outdoor Classroom